urigott/whatifact/README.md

 ## Example

-In the most basic setting, antifact only requries the data and a classifier.
+In the most basic setting, whatifact only requries the data and a classifier.
 Everything will be selected automatically:
 - Whether a feature is categorical or continuous
 - Should missing values be allowed